redwoodjs/redwoodjs-com-archive/docs/prerender.md

 ### Not found page

-You can also prerender your not found page a.k.a 404 page.
-Just add, you guessed it, the prerender prop:
+You can also prerender your not found page (a.k.a your 404 page).
+Just add—you guessed it—the prerender prop:

 ```diff
 -      <Route notfound page={NotFoundPage} />
 +      <Route notfound page={NotFoundPage} prerender/>
 ```

-There's no need to specify a path, this will prerender your NotFoundPage to 404.html in your dist folder.
+This will prerender your NotFoundPage to 404.html in your dist folder.
+Note that there's no need to specify a path.

 ## Cells, Private Routes, and Dynamic URLs